jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 If the Gauntlet leaves play, leave the face-up Gems in your resource row as they are.
 However, you can no longer user their powers.
 If a character on your side equips the Gauntlet later in the game, those Gems will already be inset and its Wielder can use their power again.

 **Infinite Power**
-This allows you to do
+This allows you to do anything you want for the rest of the game.
+Hera re some examples of things you could do:

+* Put a +1/+1 counter on a character.
+* Take an extra turn.
+* Use a Build Phase power during your Main Phase.
+* Flip

 # Invisible Boy
 Set: The Herald